 The Naples Orchid Society’s mission is to promote the appreciation and cultivation of orchids as a hobby and to help preserve the wild orchids indigenous to Southwest Florida through research and education.

-The Naples Orchid Society’s monthly meeting was held July 2nd.
+The Naples Orchid Society’s monthly meeting was held August 6th.
 The best hybrid and the best species orchids were given gold ribbons.
-The special hybrid award was given to V. Cathy Crosby-Day owned by David Genovese.
-The best species award was given to Bulb.
-Grandiflorum owned by Marilyn Moser.
+The special hybrid award was given to V. Lou Sneary owned by David Genovese.
+The best species award was given to V. vietnamica owned by David Genovese.

 An Orchid Vignette – A Leopard and Its Rustic Spots Contributed by Dick Pippen

 I like spotted orchids.
 Brassolaelia Richard Mueller, a cross between B. nodosa and L. milleri, has produced many, many spotted offspring.
 Here are a couple of nice ones.